 The mentoring scheme is run once each academic year, in semester 1.
 Within a single semester, we ask mentors to interact with their teams at the following times:

-- Week beginning 24th October 2016 (week 5 of teaching), we’ll ask mentors to come into the University to meet with their teams and kickstart the mentoring relationship during this week.
+- First session: 10th/12th October 2017 (week 3 of teaching), we’ll ask mentors to come into the University to meet with their teams and kickstart the mentoring relationship during this week on either the Tuesday 10th or the Thursday 12th October.
 By default, mentors will come to the University for a 1 hour period, during which time they will spend an hour with the team assigned to them.

-Week beginning 21st November 2016 (week 9 of teaching): we’ll ask mentors to come to the University for a second meeting with their teams during this week.
-Ideally, mentors will be able to come for a 1 hour visit, and will meet with the same two teams they met in week 4.
+Second session: 7th/9th November 2017 (week 7 of teaching): we’ll ask mentors to come to the University for a second meeting with their teams during this week.
+Ideally, mentors will be able to come for a 1 hour visit, and will meet with the same teams they met earlier.
 However, we recognise that this commitment might be difficult for mentors to make, and therefore we’ll offer a number of other options for this second meeting.
-If a mentor cannot visit the university in week 8, they can:
+If a mentor cannot visit the university in week 7, they can:

 - Arrange a face-to-face meeting with their teams at some other mutually convenient time and place.